Luca (2021 film): Home media

 Following an announcement on July 1, 2021, Walt Disney Studios Home Entertainment released Luca on Ultra HD Blu-ray, Blu-ray, DVD and Digital on August 3, 2021, in the United States, and August 23, 2021, in the United Kingdom.

 Reception

-Audience viewership
+Viewership

-According to Nielsen ratings, following its opening weekend, Luca topped all original movies in its first days on streaming, with 1.573 billion minutes of viewing time.
+Nielsen Media Research, which records streaming viewership on some U.S. television screens, reported that following its opening weekend, Luca topped all original movies in its first days on streaming, with 1.573 billion minutes of viewing time.
 Nielsen reported that the movie topped the weekly streaming Top 10 list for the June 14–20 week, and ranking at No. 2 on the overall streaming rankings after the TV series Manifest on Netflix.
 The film continued to play well in subsequent weeks, logging 1.15 billion minutes of viewership between July 21–27 (equal to about 1.2 million total watches), the second-most for an original film behind The Tomorrow War.
 Luca was the most-watched streaming film of 2021, with over 10.6 billion minutes viewed.
+In 2025, Nielsen reported that Luca had accumulated 10.2 billion minutes of watch time between 2020 and 2025, ranking No. 7 among the most-streamed films during that time frame.